Excel Data Model (Table of Contents)

 In our example, we have named the table Personnel.

 - Now we need to do the same process for the lookup table as well and name it Shelf Code.

 Creating a Relationship

 - Now, the primary table is the table that has the data.
 It is the primary data table – Table5.
-On the other hand, the Related table is the table which has the lookup data – it is our lookup table ShelfCodesTable.
-The primary table is the one that is analyzed based on the lookup table which contains lookup data which will make the reported data in the end, more meaningful.
+On the other hand, the Related table is the table that has the lookup data – it is our lookup table ShelfCodesTable.
+The primary table is the one that is analyzed based on the lookup table, which contains lookup data that will make the reported data, in the end, more meaningful.

 - So, the common column between the two tables is the Shelf Code column.
 This is what we have used to establish the relationship between the two tables.
 Coming to the columns, the Column (foreign) is the one that refers to the data table where there can be duplicate values.
 On the other hand, the Related Column (primary) refers to the column in the lookup table where we have unique values.
 We are simply setting up the field to lookup values from the lookup table in the data table.

 - Once we set this up, Excel would create a relationship between the two behind the scene.
 It integrates the data and creates a data model based on the common column.
-This is not only light on the memory requirements but also much faster than using VLOOKUP in large workbooks.
+This is light on the memory requirements and much faster than using VLOOKUP in large workbooks.
 After defining the Data model, Excel would be treating these objects as Data Model tables instead of a worksheet table.